fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

    const regex = new RegExp('pattern-to-match', 'g');
    ```

 These each have their pros and cons, which I will discuss further in the [Thoughts on RegExp Constructor and caution](#thoughts-on-regexp-constructor-and-caution) section.
-Throughout this tutorial I will almost exclusively use the literal syntax, but know that this was a choice and not a requirement.
+Throughout this tutorial, I will almost exclusively use the literal syntax, but be aware that this was a choice and not a requirement.

 ## Character classes